 A film of tremendous energy, Wynorski imbues Demolition High with a strong sense of pace.
 Employing fluid Steadicam work, Wynorski ensures not a minute goes by without something happening, be it a bit of scripter Steve Jankowski’s snappy, speech bubble dialogue or a burst of running, scrapping, and gunfire.
 Lit and shot by frequent Wynorski collaborator Zoran Hochstatter, aesthetically speaking Demolition High boasts a bright, vibrant, Saved by the Bell-esque sheen that gives it an impressive eye-popping quality; a sort of stylised exaggerated reality that counters the fact that, really, in this day and age, a film in which machine-gun wielding baddies attack a school isn’t quite the fanciful, escapist piece of entertainment it used to be…

 Pre-sold at the 1995 Cannes Film Market in the same Sunset package as Vampirella (1996) and the sadly unmade ‘Hard Bounty II’, Demolition High was lensed in fall of that year and debuted on VHS in Germany in May 1996 before hitting American video four months later, on 10th September, via Cabin Fever Entertainment Inc. .
 Curiously, Demolition High didn’t get released here in the U.K. — but its sequel, the Kevin S. Tenney-helmed DEMOLITION UNIVERSITY (1997), did.
-However, with Demolition University making no mention of previous events, it’s easy to see why British distro Warner Home Video would unleash it as a standalone when they acquired it and three other Sunset joints — Vampirella, Storm Trooper, and Against the Law (1997) — at the turn of the millennium.
+However, with Demolition University making no mention of previous events, it’s easy to see why British distro Warner Home Video would unleash it as a standalone when they acquired it and four other Sunset joints — Hard Bounty (1995), Vampirella, Storm Trooper, and Against the Law (1997) — at the turn of the millennium.